BIH-DMBS/CLUES/docs/dataCatalog.md

 ## Summary Table
 This table provides an overview of all geospatial datasets integrated into the CLUES framework.
-It reflects the datasets retrieved using the default workflow settings.
+It reflects the list of datasets retrieved using the default workflow settings.
 > Note: The default CLUES configuration downloads data for 2000–2025, though some sources offer longer coverage.
 > Last update: July 2025